Egyptian Army: Twenty-first century

 On 31 January 2011, during the Egyptian revolution of 2011, Israeli media reported that the 9th, 2nd, and 7th Divisions of the Army had been ordered into Cairo to help restore order.

 On 3 July 2013, the Egyptian Armed Forces launched a coup d'état against the elected government of Mohamed Morsi following mass protests demanding his resignation.
 On 8 July 2013, clashes between the Republican Guard and pro-Morsi supporters left 61 protestors killed.
-On 14 August 2013, the Egyptian Army along with the police carried out the Rabaa massacre, killing 2,600 people.
+On 14 August 2013, the Egyptian Army along with the police carried out the Rabaa massacre, killing more than 987 people.